jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 To analyze the metadata, you can manipulate and analyze them using many methods, including MS Excel, Apple's Numbers, Google Sheets, OpenRefine, R, Python, and database applications like pgAdmin or DB Browser for SQLite.
 The combine_tables.py script is provided to quickly join all of the CSV files in a directory full of CSV files, joining on the datasetVersionId and persistentUrl columns.

 ## Further reading
 For more information about the metadata model that ships with the Dataverse software, including the database names of each field, see the [Appendix of Dataverse's User Guide](http://guides.dataverse.org/en/latest/user/appendix.html).
-Harvard Dataverse's metadata model is the same model that ships with the Dataverse software, but each Dataverse-based repository is able to change this model (e.g. they may have different fields and hierarchies) and learning about a repository's custom metadata model may take some investigation into the repository.
+Harvard Dataverse's metadata model is the same model that ships with the Dataverse software, but each Dataverse-based repository is able to change this model (e.g. they may have different fields and hierarchies).

 ## FAQ
- * The "get_dataset_json_metadata.py" script won't work if the Dataverse repository requires an API key in order to use a few Dataverse Native API endpoints to download dataset metadata.
+ * The "get_dataset_json_metadata.py" script won't work if the Dataverse repository requires an API key in order to use a few Dataverse Native API endpoints to download dataset metadata, such as the Search API endpoints.
 If the script throws an error, this might be the reason.
  * For Mac OS users, some scripts return a message that starts with "objc[1775]: Class FIFinderSyncExtensionHost".
 It's related to the use of a module called tkinter, which I use to create a UI to accept user input.
 The message should not stop the scripts from working.
 More information about a similar message is at the thread at https://stackoverflow.com/questions/46999695/class-fifindersyncextensionhost-is-implemented-in-both-warning-in-xcode-si, in which some people agree that it's a MacOS problem that can be safely ignored.